dhivvyesh/My-info/README.md

 ## Projects

+### Research Paper – Why and How Do Hackers Hack
+I authored a research paper analyzing hacker motivations, cyber risks, and how AI systems can be misused if not governed responsibly.
+This work helped me understand the importance of digital ethics, cybersecurity, and AI governance.
+With a plagiarism score of just 0.7%, the paper reflects my commitment to original thought and policy-focused inquiry.

 ### Railway Management System
 A Python and SQL-based CLI project simulating a real-world railway booking system.
 It includes modules for seat allocation, fare computation, and live input validation.
 Through this project, I deepened my understanding of logic-building, structured data handling, and database interaction.
 It laid the groundwork for thinking critically about real-world system applications.